Western States Endurance Run

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The route traverses the traditional lands of the Nisenan, Washoe, and other neighboring Indigenous Peoples.
-Over the course runners climb more than 18,000 feet and descend nearly 23,000 feet.
-Key sections include Emigrant Pass, the Granite Chief Wilderness, a crossing of the Middle Fork of the American River, and the reddish brown trails of California gold country.
+Over the course, runners climb more than 18,000 feet and descend nearly 23,000 feet.
+The route passes Emigrant Pass, the Granite Chief Wilderness, the canyons of California gold country, and includes a crossing of the Middle Fork of the American River.
+The finish area uses historic reddish brown trails that led many travelers to Auburn.